 - (a) There is no change from the pre-FRS regime.
-For IBA claim purposes the lessee will be eligible to claim. - (b) Documentation required to track the cost of land for purposes of computing RPGT / income tax on gain on disposal / IBA. - (iii) Proposal/ Recommendations to tax treatment: No change.
+The lessee will be eligible to claim IBA if the building is used as an industrial building. - (b) Documentation required to track the cost of land for purposes of computing RPGT / income tax on gain on disposal / IBA. - (iii) Proposal/ Recommendations to tax treatment: No change.